What is one major characteristic of mechanistic organizational structures?

 Prepare for the Fundamentals of Success in Business Exam.
 Study with comprehensive flashcards and multiple-choice questions featuring hints and explanations.
 Pass your exam with confidence!

-In contrast, other characteristics such as high levels of employee autonomy, a focus on innovation and creativity, and a strong emphasis on informal communication are typically associated with organic organizational structures, which favor flexibility, adaptability, and employee empowerment.
+In contrast, other characteristics such as high employee autonomy, a focus on innovation, or strong informal communication are more aligned with organic organizational structures, which prioritize flexibility, creativity, and decentralized authority.

 Subscribe